oceanprotocol/ocean-orchestrator/README.md

 ## Getting Started

 1. Install Ocean Orchestrator from your favorite extension marketplace in the extensions tab of your IDE.
 We currently support VS Code, Cursor, Antigravity, and Windsurf.
-2. Open the Ocean Orchestrator panel from the activity bar
+2. Open the Ocean Orchestrator panel from the activity bar.
 3. Create a new project folder:
    - Choose a parent directory for your project
    - Name your project (default: `new-compute-job`)
-   - Select your language: Python, JavaScript, or your custom container
+   - Select your language: Python, JavaScript, or your own container
 4. Explore your project structure:
    - Algorithm file (`.py` or `.js`)
    - Dockerfile with environment setup
    - Dependencies file (`requirements.txt` or `package.json`)
    - `.env` secrets file — contents are passed as environment variables into the container
-5. Click **Start FREE Compute Job**
+5. Run the job — see **Running a Job** below for the free and paid paths.
-6. Monitor job status and logs in the Output console
+6. Monitor job status and logs in the Output console.
-7. Check results and logs in your project's `results/results-{timestamp}/` folder
+7. Check results and logs in your project's `results/<job-name>_<date>_<time>/` folder.

 ### Extension Layout

 Ocean Orchestrator adds a dedicated Ocean section to the activity bar.
-From there, you can:

-- Optionally select a dataset file
-- Create a new compute project or select an existing one
-- View available compute resources under Setup
-- Configure compute settings under Configure Compute
+The sidebar shows:

+- A **status line** with the node connection state (Connecting… / Connected / Failed) and your wallet address when connected.
-- Start free or paid compute jobs
+- A **project selector** (`Select`) to create or pick a compute project.
+- An **environment card** (paid mode only) with the selected environment's resources, estimated cost, and escrow balance, plus a **Configure ⚙** button.
+- A primary **Run** button (`Run free test job` or `Run job`) that doubles as **Stop job** for a running job.
+- A **Download results** button for the selected job.
+- A **Jobs** list with your current and recent jobs.
+- **Connect for paid environments ↗** and **Manage storage ↗** links.

-### Starting a Compute Job
+### Running a Job

+#### Free run

-1. Create a new project folder or select an existing one
+1. Create a new project folder or select an existing one.
-2. Review your algorithm, Dockerfile, and dependencies
+2. Review your algorithm, Dockerfile, and dependencies.
-3. Click **Start Free Compute Job** or switch to paid for more resources
+3. Optionally set a job name (a friendly name is generated automatically).
+4. Click **Run free test job**.
+The job runs on the default public node with preset resources — no wallet required.
-4. Monitor job status and real-time logs in the Output console
+5. Monitor job status and real-time logs in the Output console.

-5. Check outputs in `results/results-{timestamp}/`
+#### Paid run

+1. Click **Connect for paid environments ↗** in the sidebar (or start from the [Ocean dashboard](https://dashboard.oncompute.ai)).
+The dashboard sends the extension a `vscode://` deep link that configures your wallet, node, environment, fee token, resources, and duration.
+The sidebar switches to paid mode and persistent storage unlocks.
+2. *Optionally* click **Configure ⚙** to refine the environment, resources, GPUs, dataset, and duration in the Configure Job panel (see below).
+3. If your escrow balance is below the estimated cost, click **Add funds** to top up.
+4. Click **Run job** in the sidebar.

 **Important:** Your algorithm must write all outputs to `./data/outputs/` inside the container.
 The runtime mounts this path and returns only what is written there.